Prasanth-126/DOJO/DojoX/ArrayList/Methods.md

 ```

 **Explanation:**
-`insert()` places the element at the given index, shifting other elements to the right.
+Inserts an element at the given index, shifting other elements to the right.

 ---